2018 National League Division Series: Game 3

 The Brewers opened the game with a run in the top of the first inning, coming on a walk, single, and fielder's choice, with Christian Yelich scoring for the 1–0 lead.
 A Jesús Aguilar home run in the top of the fourth inning gave Milwaukee a 2–0 lead.
 The Brewers doubled their lead to 4–0 in the top of the sixth inning; with runners on second and third with two outs, Rockies reliever Scott Oberg gave up one run via balk and another via a wild pitch.
 Home runs by Orlando Arcia and Keon Broxton in the top of the ninth inning increased the lead to 6–0.
 In the bottom of the ninth, the Rockies got two men on base with one out, before Milwaukee reliever Josh Hader came in and recorded the final two outs, completing the sweep.
 Brewers pitcher Corbin Burnes got the win after pitching two innings of no-hit relief, while Rockies starter Germán Márquez allowed seven hits and two runs in five innings and took the loss.
 The Brewers' 122/3 innings from starters were the fewest ever for a team that won a Division Series.
-The Brewers will play the Dodgers in the NLCS.
+The Brewers went on to play the Dodgers in the NLCS.